-Our practical preparing for parenthood courses are extremely popular amongst expectant parents and facilitators are all parents themselves.
-Expectant parents can expect to receive good advice and support about what life might be like when you have twins or more.
+Our Practical Preparing for Parenthood courses are extremely popular amongst expectant parents, and facilitators are all parents themselves.
+Expectant parents can expect to receive good advice and support about what life might be like when you have twins, triplets or more.
 The course covers everything from how to put multiples to bed, feeding two or more at the same time and what kind of buggy to buy.
-Facilitators receive full training and the courses are run all over the country and last two hours.
+Facilitators receive full training.
+The courses are run all over the country and last two hours.

 If you have any questions, please contact our courses co-ordinator.

 If you live in Northern Ireland, and would like to volunteer to attend our Walk and Talk sessions, this would involve greeting attendees, initiating conversations as needed and ensuring that everyone is included in conversation and peer support.
 If you'd like to spend a few hours a month getting out and about and talking with others, then we'd love to hear from you.

 If you are a qualified teacher looking to volunteer then this could be the role for you!
 It involves supporting multiple birth families by responding to referrals from Twins Trust concerning primary and secondary school issues.
 This could be about delayed entry, keeping twins in the same class, or splitting them.